Why convert hydraulics to electric high-force linear actuators

 The bottom line

 In the long run, an electric rod actuator’s higher purchase price is offset by its long-term operating efficiency.
 Utility costs are lower, and there’s superior process control and reporting which improves product quality.
-Electric roller screw actuators offer long service life with no messy, costly leaks.
+Linear actuators with force feedback sensors like load cells offer added operational data that helps improve efficiency Electric roller screw actuators offer long service life with no messy, costly leaks.
 In many applications, electric actuators offer lower total cost of ownership than hydraulic systems.